Tips, Strategies, and Ideas for Parents with Worried Kids

 5. Focused Activity

-Want to help your kids deal with their anxiety?
+Want to help kids with anxiety and get their minds off their worries?

 Get them to DO something and focus their energy away from their fears and towards something else.